beyondessential/tupaia/packages/server-boilerplate/README.md

 # @tupaia/server-boilerplate

-Generic boilerplate for back end micro-service and orchestration servers.
+Generic boilerplate for back end microservice and orchestration servers.

-See entity-server for a typical example of micro-service implementation.
+See entity-server for a typical example of microservice implementation.
 See lesmis-server for a typical example of orchestrator implementation.

 ## Api creation

 Instantiate an api for a server by using either the `MicroServiceApiBuilder` or the `OrchestratorApiBuilder` and providing a TupaiaDatabase connection.

-#### Micro-service Api
+#### Microservice Api

 - `/v1/test` route is automatically added.
 - Basic/Bearer auth can be enabled via the `useBasicBearerAuth` method.